polyaxon/polyaxon/site/docs/core/introduction/concepts.md

 ### Matrix

-A `matrix` is an automatic and practical way to run an component with different hyper parameters based on a mapping or a hyperparameters search algorithm.
+A `matrix` is an automatic and practical way to run a component with different parameters based on a mapping or a hyperparameter search algorithm.

 <blockquote class="light">